 The rule of thirds is ancient, ever since there have been paintings on canvas, humans have almost instinctively been compelled to place their subjects along invisible gridlines (vertical and horizontal) that divide the frame into thirds.
 From paintings and drawings,"the rule" became a standard in the world of photography.
 It wasn't too long after photography was born that we saw the advent of motion picture.
 A lot of the rules for composition, exposure, and lighting applied to this new found art form.
 The rule of thirds was no exception.

 Through out the years, we have seen a plethora of films, commercials, music videos, corporate videos, and everything in between, bad and good, amateur and professional.
-At the end of the day, I've seen a lot of people break the rules and it works out beautifully, on the other hand, I've seen a plenty of productions that failed miserably due to their poor composition.
+I've seen a lot of people break the rules and it works out beautifully, on the other hand, I've seen plenty of productions that failed miserably due to their poor composition.

-If you were born in the 80's, 70's then theres a good chance that you grew up going to the video store renting every video you could get your grubby little hands on and you probably picked up quite a few terrible B films that tricked you into renting it because of it's genius marketing tactics implemented on the cover.
+If you were born in the 80's, 70's then there's a good chance that you grew up going to the video store renting everything you could get your grubby little hands on and you probably picked up quite a few terrible B films along the way that tricked you into renting it because of it's genius marketing tactics implemented on the cover.
 And while watching, I'm willing to bet that you saw some pretty horrible composition, subjects with too much head room or not enough, subjects framed so oddly that it clashes with the moment in the scene.
 Not only film, do you remember that old training video you had to watch that was so terribly shot that you tuned out completely and didn't learn a thing.
-This is what you would call amateur mis-use of the rule of thirds.
+This is what you would call amateur misuse of the rule of thirds.

 Professionals breaking "the rule" on purpose